-A stream is a continually updating data object, with columns of data similar to a database table.
-In database terms, a stream is a schema object that is a relation but which does not store data like as a finite relation (such as a table in a database).
-A stream can be written to by multiple writers (with INSERT statements, often contained in pumps) and read from by multiple readers (with SELECT statements).
+One of the key concepts in streaming SQL, a stream is a continually updating data object, with columns of data similar to a database table.
+A stream is a schema object that is a relation but which does not store data like as a finite relation (such as a table in a database).
+A stream can be written to by multiple writers (with INSERT statements, often contained in pumps) and read from by multiple readers (with SELECT statements.
 The number of records in a stream can be infinite, as with a log file that is continually read as new data is logged.

-Queries work slightly differently in a streaming context than in a traditional database context.
-A relational database prepares and executes a statement with a SELECT... query and iterates through the returned result set until there are no more rows to return.
+A conventional SQL application prepares and executes a statement with a SELECT... query and iterates through the returned result set until there are no more rows to return.
 In a streaming context, a SELECT statement essentially runs forever.
 This means that the "get next row" call ( such as, for JDBC: ResultSet.next() ) blocks within the SQLstream s-Server client driver until one of the following two possibilities occurs:

 |•||The next row becomes available, which could be a very long wait for some data sources, or|